Pixel-Pilot28/LED_Display/README.md

    ```

 3. **Configure the Apps**
-   - **Soccer App**: Edit `config.json` to add your favorite teams.
+   - **Sports App**: Edit `config.json` to add your favorite teams.
 You can find the correct abbreviations for each team using ESPN’s team API.
 The app will fetch schedules and live scores based on these settings.
    - **News App**: Insert your New York Times API key in the `nyt_cache.json` file located at `/home/pi/Projects/Display/py_cache/`.
    - **Flight Display App**: If using a local ADS-B antenna, configure the local listener IP in `flight_app.py`.
 Otherwise, it defaults to using a web API.
    - **Weather App**: Input your location and API OpenWeatherMap key.